 Thanks to apps like Uber Eats, Postmates, and Instacart, today’s consumers can have nearly any food or drink delivered directly to their door.
 But what consistently remains missing from the list of these available products is alcohol.

 Now, considering the regulations they have to contend with, it’s understandable for the average wine retailer to be slower to adopt D2C sales.
 However, this isn’t to say that only a handful of wine sellers are embracing ecommerce.
-In fact, it’s quite the opposite.
-Clearly, there are plenty of brands who recognize the potential of wine ecommerce and have begun taking advantage of this selling channel.
+It’s quite the opposite.
+There are plenty of brands that recognize the potential of wine ecommerce and have begun taking advantage of this selling channel.

 One of the major benefits of selling online is the ability to reach a much broader audience.